Locked breech: Versus other types

 This action is used when the pressure in the chamber is high enough that the opening of the breech would occur too rapidly with simple or delayed blowback which could cause weapons damage or human injury.
 The breechblock is "locked" into the barrel.
 At the point of firing the inertia pushes the barrel and slide/breechblock backwards together for a certain distance.
 This type of action utilizes the inertia of the locked together slide/breech and barrel so that its inertia prevents movement too quickly.
 The locking mechanism will disengage after a certain amount of travel at which time the pressures will have dropped.

 The main difference is that there is a very strong lock in the locked breech action whereas blowback systems rely on the inertia of components to provide safe operation.
 The type of action used by a firearms designer will be determined by the design goal inherent for that firearm.
 The three actions described are increasingly more expensive to manufacture.

-Recoil

-Recoil is described by Newton's third law of motion, which states that for every action there is an equal and opposite reaction.
-This force is felt in the hand or on the shoulder when a person fires a handgun or a rifle.
-It takes the form of a quick sharp push away from the path the bullet is flying in and directly against the hand or shoulder of the shooter.